bitcoin-cored/bitcoin-cored/doc/init.md

 Binary:              `/usr/bin/bitcoind`
 Configuration file:  `/etc/bitcoin/bitcoin.conf`
 Data directory:      `/var/lib/bitcoind`
-PID file:            `/var/run/bitcoind/bitcoind.pid` (OpenRC and Upstart) or `/var/lib/bitcoind/bitcoind.pid` (systemd)
+PID file:            `/var/run/clashicd/clashicd.pid` (OpenRC and Upstart) or `/var/lib/clashicd/clashicd.pid` (systemd)
 Lock file:           `/var/lock/subsys/bitcoind` (CentOS)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the bitcoin user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the bitcoin user and group.
-Access to bitcoin-cli and other bitcoind rpc clients can then be controlled by group membership.
+Access to clashic-cli and other bitcoind rpc clients can then be controlled by group membership.

 3b) Mac OS X